\n\n

 – **Wetness indicator**: A colour-change strip on the outer layer indicates saturation.
 Useful at night if you’re doing a check without fully waking the child.

-- Noise and texture: The outer layer has a degree of rustle.
+– **Noise and texture**: The outer layer has a degree of rustle.
 For sensory-sensitive children, this is a real consideration.
-Some children habituate to it; others do not.
-If your child has ASD or sensory processing differences, this is worth factoring in alongside absorbency.
+Some children with ASD or sensory processing differences may find this problematic.
+If so, it’s worth testing the product in advance.

 If leg leaks remain a problem even with a well-fitted taped brief, the issue may relate to sleep position and core placement rather than the product itself.
-The absorbent core in overnight products is often positioned for an upright user, which creates challenges when a child lies prone or on their side.
+The absorbent core in overnight products is often positioned for an upright user, which can be less effective when a child lies prone or on their side.

 This product tends to work best in specific situations.
 It isn’t the right starting point for every family, but it can be the right answer for some.

 If your child wets a large volume overnight and pull-ups — including higher-capacity brands — are consistently failing, the structural containment of a taped brief often performs better.
 The tabs create a more consistent seal than elasticated waistbands, which can gap or shift during sleep.
-There’s a wider discussion of why overnight pull-ups leak that may help put this in context.
+There’s a broader discussion on why overnight pull-ups leak that may help put this in context.

 For children who are not independently toileting due to physical or cognitive disability, taped products are functionally appropriate and widely used in clinical and home care settings.
 The iD Expert Slip is available through NHS continence services for eligible patients — a GP or continence nurse referral is the route to pursue if you haven’t already.
 The stigma historically attached to taped products for children is not warranted; these products exist precisely for situations like this.